Olivia Louvel: Live performances

 In April 2007, she performed in the electronic kiosk conceived by Cocktail Designers/architect Olivier Vadrot at Festival en boîte, Bibliothèque de la Part-Dieu, Lyon, France (F).

-In November 2018, she toured throughout the UK presenting a headline audio-visual set of Data Regina for Synth Remix, an event curated by Benjamin Tassie under Sound and Music's Composer-Curator scheme, also featuring Jo Thomas.
+In November 2018, she toured the UK, presenting the headline audiovisual Data Regina at the event 'Synth Remix', curated by Benjamin Tassie as part of Sound and Music's Composer-Curator scheme, which also featured Jo Thomas.

-Louvel has opened for artists such as Semiconductors & Eartheater at De La Warr Pavilion (2019), Japanese avant-garde artist Phew, Planningtorock at the Earsthetic Festival Brighton Dome, and Recoil for various concerts on the European Selected tour (2010).
+Louvel has opened for artists including Semiconductors and Eartheater at De La Warr Pavilion (2019), Japanese avant-garde artist Phew at IKLECTIK, Planningtorock at the Earsthetic Festival at Brighton Dome, and Recoil at various concerts on the European Selected tour (2010).